Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 • the right of integrity of authorship in respect of the work.

-QUT shall take reasonable steps to respect moral rights and to endeavour to ensure that others respect moral rights.
-However, QUT is not obliged to take action if the moral rights of authors are not exercised.
+QUT shall take reasonable steps to respect moral rights and to ensure that others respect moral rights.
+However, QUT is not obliged to take any action if the moral rights of authors are infringed.

-QUT recognises that staff and students may retain moral rights in copyright works owned by QUT and may, on appropriate occasions, ask creators to consent to certain uses of their work, where moral rights may be affected.
+QUT recognises that staff and students may retain moral rights in copyright works owned by QUT and may, in appropriate circumstances, ask creators to consent to certain uses of their work, where moral rights may be affected.

 Top

-Where the creation of QUT intellectual property involves the traditional interests or property of Indigenous peoples and/or the use of traditional knowledge, QUT will take all reasonable steps to consult with the relevant Indigenous groups to ensure that any decisions taken on the protection, development and commercialisation of that intellectual property conforms with the relevant Indigenous protocols and ethical guidelines.
+Where the creation of QUT intellectual property involves the traditional interests or property of Aboriginal and Torres Strait Islander peoples and/or the use of traditional knowledge, QUT will take all reasonable steps to consult with the relevant Aboriginal and Torres Strait Islander groups and communities to ensure that any decisions taken on the protection, development and commercialisation of that intellectual property conforms with relevant Aboriginal and Torres Strait Islander protocols and ethical guidelines.

 Top

-Determinations on matters relating to this policy and associated protocols are made by the Deputy Vice-Chancellor (Research and Commercialisation).
+Determinations on matters relating to this policy are made by the Vice-President (Business Development).

-A person who does not agree with a determination, action or inaction on a matter relating to this policy and associated protocols must in the first instance notify the Deputy Vice-Chancellor (Research and Commercialisation) in writing of the dispute.
-The Deputy Vice-Chancellor (Research and Commercialisation) will respond to that notice promptly.
+A person who does not agree with an intellectual policy determination, action or inaction on a matter relating to this policy must in the first instance notify the Vice-President (Business Development) in writing of the dispute.
+The Vice-President (Business Development) will respond to that notice promptly.

-If the concerned person is dissatisfied with the reply (or if the reply is not timely) the person should advise the Vice-Chancellor in writing of the unresolved dispute.
+If the concerned person is dissatisfied with the reply (or if the reply is not timely) the person should advise the Vice-Chancellor and President in writing of the unresolved dispute.

-The Vice-Chancellor or the Vice-Chancellor’s nominee may seek assistance in investigating a dispute, as appropriate.
-That advice may be sought from qutbluebox on matters relating to exploitation or commercialisation of QUT intellectual property or may determine it is appropriate to appoint a panel of up to three people, to report on matters raised by the dispute.
-This panel will be composed of such persons, from within and external to QUT, who by reason of their collective skills and expertise are able to consider the specific issue raised, and provide advice to the Vice-Chancellor or his or her nominee, as applicable.
+• a panel of up to 3 people, to report on matters raised by the dispute.
+This panel will be composed of such persons, from within and external to QUT, who by reason of their collective skills and expertise are able to consider the specific issue raised, and provide advice to the Vice-Chancellor and President (or nominee), as applicable.

-The Vice-Chancellor shall respond to the written notice of dispute within 30 days of receipt of the notice or shall inform the person of an alternative timeline for resolution.
-The final response of the Vice-Chancellor to the written notice of dispute shall conclude the matter.
+The Vice-Chancellor and President shall respond to the written notice of dispute within thirty working days of receipt of the notice or shall inform the person of an alternative timeline for resolution.
+The final response of the Vice-Chancellor and President to the written notice of dispute shall conclude the matter.

 Top

-Any breach of this policy or associated protocols by a staff member may be subject to disciplinary action in accordance with QUT’s provisions on disciplinary action for misconduct and serious misconduct (see B/8.4 and B/8.5 ).
+Any breach of this policy or associated protocols by a staff member may be subject to disciplinary action in accordance with QUT’s provisions on disciplinary action for misconduct and serious misconduct (B/8.5) for senior staff, or the relevant Enterprise Agreement for academic or professional staff (B/1.1).

 Top

-The management of any potential conflict of interest shall be undertaken in accordance with QUT’s Code of Conduct (see B/8.1 ).
+The management of any potential conflict of interest shall be undertaken in accordance with QUT’s Conflict of interest policy (B/8.7).

 Top